MISP/misp-book/administration/README.md

 """

 The task scheduler is a sub-par component to enable minimal functionality in terms of automating certain MISP tasks.
-If you have a dedicated and concious MISP Site Admin she can keep an eye on the Scheduler to make sure everything runs smoothly.
+If you have a dedicated and conscious MISP Site Admin she can keep an eye on the Scheduler to make sure everything runs smoothly.

 For better performance please use a real scheduler like your systems' crontab.
 As a rule of thumb: If you can click on it, MISP can automate it.